Persistent Homological State-Space Estimation of Functional Human Brain Networks at Rest

 \subsection{Birth-death decomposition}

 Unlike the Rips complex, there are no higher dimensional topological features beyond the 0D and 1D topology in graph filtration.
-The 0D and 1D persistent diagrams $(b_i, d_i)$ tabulate the life-time of 0-cycles (connected components) and 1-cycles (loops) that are born at the filtration value $b_i$ and die at value $d_i$.
-The 0th Betti number $\beta_0(w_{(i)})$ counts the number of 0-cycles at filtration value $w_{(i)}$ and shown to be non-decreasing over filtration (Figure \ref{fig:persistent-betti01}) \cite{chung.2019.ISBI}: $\beta_0(w_{(i)}) \leq \beta_0(w_{(i+1)}).$ On the other hand the 1st Betti number $\beta_1(w_{(i)})$ counts the number of independent loops and shown to be non-increasing over filtration (Figure \ref{fig:persistent-betti01}) \cite{chung.2019.ISBI}: $\beta_1(w_{(i)}) \geq \beta_1(w_{(i+1)}).$
+The 0D and 1D persistent diagrams $(b_i, d_i)$ tabulate the life-time of 0-cycles (connected components) and 1-cycles (loops) that are born at the filtration value $b_i$ and die at value $d_i$, respectively.
+The 0th Betti number $\beta_0(w_{(i)})$ counts the number of 0-cycles at filtration value $w_{(i)}$ and can be shown to be non-decreasing over filtration (Figure \ref{fig:BDschematic}) \citep{chung.2019.ISBI}:

+On the other hand the 1st Betti number $\beta_1(w_{(i)})$ counts the number of independent loops and can be shown to be non-increasing over filtration \citep{chung.2019.ISBI}:

-During the graph filtration, when new components is born, they never dies.
+During the graph filtration, when new components is born, they never die.
 Thus, 0D persistent diagrams are completely characterized by birth values $b_i$ only.
 Loops are viewed as already born at $-\infty$.
 Thus, 1D persistent diagrams are completely characterized by death values $d_i$ only.
-We can show that the edge weight set $W$ can be partitioned into 0D birth values and 1D death values \cite{song.2021.MICCAI}:
+We can show that the edge weight set $W$ can be partitioned into 0D birth values and 1D death values \citep{song.2021.MICCAI}: